• Skip to primary navigation

 Instructions

-1. Pressure cook the broth for 60 minutes: Add the chicken backs, onion, celery, carrot, bay leaf, and salt to the pressure cooker pot, then add the water.
-(It should cover the chicken backs - if it doesn’t, add water to cover, or up to the max fill line on the pressure cooker).
-Lock the lid and pressure cook on high pressure for 60 minutes in an electric PC, 50 minutes in a stovetop PC.
+1. Pressure cook the chicken broth for 60 minutes: (See my Instant Pot Chicken Broth for a detailed recipe.)
+Add the chicken backs, onion, celery, carrot, bay leaf, and salt to an Instant Pot or other pressure cooker, then add the water.
+(It should cover the chicken backs - if it doesn't, add water to cover or up to the max fill line on the pressure cooker).
+Lock the lid and pressure cook on high pressure for 60 minutes in an Instant Pot (or other electric pressure cooker) or 50 minutes in a stovetop PC.
 Let the pressure come down naturally – about 30 minutes.
 (It takes a long time for all that water to cool off.
-If you’re in a hurry, let the pressure come down for at least 20 minutes, then quick release any remaining pressure.)
+If you're in a hurry, let the pressure come down for at least 20 minutes, then quick release any remaining pressure.)
 Scoop the bones and vegetables out of the pot with a slotted spoon and discard.
-Strain the broth through a fine mesh strainer and discard the solids.
+Strain the broth through a [fine mesh strainer] and discard the solids.
 Reserve 8 cups of broth for the soup, and refrigerate or freeze the rest for another use.
-(I portion it into 2 and 4 cup containers, and freeze for up to 6 months.)

 2. Sauté the aromatics: Wipe out the pressure cooker pot liner, then put it back in the pressure cooker base.
-Add the vegetable oil and heat over sauté mode (medium heat for a stovetop PC) until shimmering, about 3 minutes.
+Add the vegetable oil and heat over sauté mode - medium until shimmering, about 3 minutes.
+(Use medium heat for a stovetop PC.)
 Add the onion, celery, and carrot, and sprinkle with ½ teaspoon of salt and the thyme.
 Sauté, stirring occasionally, until the onions soften and turn translucent, about 5 minutes.
 Stir in the cubed chicken breast, then stir in the rice.

-3. Pressure cook the soup for 4 minutes: Add the 8 cups of chicken broth to the pot, lock the lid on the pot, and pressure cook for 4 minutes on high pressure (same timing for both electric and stovetop PCs).
-Let the pressure come down naturally for 10 minutes, then quick release the rest of the pressure.
-(If the steam that is released starts to sputter and spit out starch, shut the valve and let the pressure come down for another 5 minutes before quick releasing again.)
+3. Pressure cook the soup for 4 minutes with a 10-minute Natural Release: Add the 8 cups of chicken broth to the pot, lock the lid on the pot, and pressure cook for 4 minutes on high pressure (use the same timing for both electric and stovetop PCs).
+Let the pressure come down naturally for 10 minutes, then quick release the rest.
+(If the released steam starts to sputter and spit out starch, shut the valve and let the pressure come down for another 5 minutes before quickly releasing again.)

 Equipment